userguide-galaxea/Product_User_Guide/docs/en/Guide/A1/Hardware_Guide.md

 </table>

 ### Base
-Galaxea A1 features two ports on the rear of the base for development and charging.
+Galaxea A1's base has two ports on the back for communication and charging.

 <div style="text-align: center;">
     <img src="../assets/A1_base.png" alt="A1_base" width="450">
 </div>